 An employer shall grant a pregnant employee 90 days in maternity leave with pay.
 As the '90 days' above refers to 90 calendar days, it includes weekly holidays and other kinds of holidays that fall during the period.
 An employer shall pay wages for the first 60 days of the leave period, while the employment insurance fund will cover the wages for the remaining 30 days.

-Even when a pregnant employee has used more than 45 days in the prenatal period, she shall be able to use at least 45 days in the post-natal period.
+Even when a pregnant employee has used more than 45 days in the pre-natal period, she shall be able to use at least 45 days in the post-natal period.
 The days used in excess of 90 days may be given without pay.

 Maternity leave shall be granted even in the case of miscarriage or stillbirth, as follows:

-- 16~21 weeks into pregnancy:30 days of leave from the date of miscarriage or stillbirth - 22~27 weeks into pregnancy:60 days of leave from the date of miscarriage or stillbirth - 28 weeks or longer into pregnancy:90 days of leave from the date of miscarriage or stillbirth
+- Within 11 weeks into pregnancy: Five days of leave from the date of miscarriage or stillbirth - 12~15 weeks into pregnancy: 10 days of leave from the date of miscarriage or stillbirth - 16~21 weeks into pregnancy: 30 days of leave from the date of miscarriage or stillbirth - 22~27 weeks into pregnancy: 60 days of leave from the date of miscarriage or stillbirth - 28 weeks or longer into pregnancy: 90 days of leave from the date of miscarriage or stillbirth